 The strain composition of the drug is reviewed annually by the World Health Organization, which offers its vision for the northern regions.

-Vaccine Vaxigrip
+Vaxigrip vaccine

-In the preparation, they are presented as A (HnNn), A (HnNn) and B, where n is a type of hemagglutinin and neuraminidase, relevant and recommended by WHO in a particular season.
+In the preparation they are presented as A(HnNn), A(HnNn) and B, where n is a type of hemagglutinin and neuraminidase, relevant and recommended by WHO in a particular season.

-When should you get the flu shot?
+When should you get a flu shot?

-• older people over the age of 60;
+• elderly people over 60 years of age;

 • people with reduced immunity, often suffering from colds or chronic pathologies of internal organs;